Stephens recognizes Ohio Sales Tax Holiday weekend - The Tribune

 Stephens recognizes Ohio Sales Tax Holiday weekend

-COLUMBUS – State Rep. Jason Stephens, R-Kitts Hill, today encouraged Ohio families to save on back-to-school supplies during Ohio’s annual sales tax holiday this weekend, Friday–Saturday.
+COLUMBUS — State Representative Jason Stephens, R-Kitts Hill, today encouraged Ohio families to save on back-to-school supplies during Ohio’s annual sales tax holiday this weekend, Friday–Saturday.

 “I encourage Ohioans to take advantage of the Sales Tax Holiday this weekend to save a little money and support local businesses around the area,” said Stephens.
 “As a father of three, I know how quickly back-to-school supplies can add up and this holiday is a great way to save some cash.”